China Hunts Down Illicit Crypto Miners, Raids 20 Government Offices: Report

 Sina Finance reported Tuesday on Baidu—the popular Chinese social networking site—that the Joint Inspection Unit conducted raids on 20 "state-owned units" associated with 36 public IP addresses connected to recent crypto mining activity.

-According to the report, one mining operation in Wenzhou City, Zhejiang Province relied on the resources of a vocational and technical college to power 32 mining rigs believed to have earned 2.4 ETH over about four months.
+According to the report, one mining operation in Wenzhou City, Zhejiang Province relied on the resources of a vocational and technical college to power four mining rigs with 32 graphics cards, which are believed to have earned 2.4 ETH over about four months.

-Sina Finance claimed this operation grossed "a temporary recruit" at the college roughly $675,283 (4.3 million yuan).
-Still, the math doesn't quite check out there even if that 2.4 ETH was per-rig given Ethereum's current price of approximately $3,777.

 Sweden and India have merely proposed banning cryptocurrencies, however, whereas China has actually done it.
 Moreover, this isn't even the first time it's gone hunting for illicit miners—similar operations were undertaken in September and October.